simila-io/simila/pkg/api/README.md

 ```

 ## /v1/indexes

 Index create request object:

 ```
 {
-    id: "the index ID"
+    id: "the index ID",
-    format: "pdf"
+    format: "pdf",
-    tags: ["userABC", "salesTeam"]
+    tags: ["userABC", "salesTeam"],
-    document: "a base64 encoded document, used for create new index only"
+    document: "a base64 encoded document, used for create new index only",
     records: [{id: "abcd", segment: "hello world", vector: [1, 2]}] }
 ```

 An index record object:

 ```
 {
-    id: "a base64 encoded vector"
+    id: "a base64 encoded vector",
-    segment: "this is searcheable piece of the text"
+    segment: "this is searcheable piece of the text",
     vector: [1, "abc", 3]
 }
 ```

 ### Create index

 *POST /v1/indexes*

 An index may be created via providing the whole data in the `content-type: application/json` body: